 To move a game from internal storage to micro SD card, just reverse the steps.
 First delete or archive it, then download it while the micro SD card is in its slot.
 As the console favours micro SD over internal storage, it will download there first – provided there's enough space, of course.

 Don't worry about losing your save files while deleting or archiving a game though – they're stored in a different location, and require deleting separately.
-Also, cloud-based saving is a thing now thanks to Nintendo Switch Online.
+Also, cloud-based saving is a thing if you're subscribed to Nintendo Switch Online.
 Huzzah!

 Whichever Micro SD card you pick, you're going to be increasing the potential of your beloved Nintendo Switch.
 If you plan on taking your Switch out with you on your travels, having a large capacity will be a great idea as you won't need to carry loads of pesky carts around with you.